-▶ Go to www.irs.gov/FormW9 for instructions and the latest information.
+Go to www.irs.gov/FormW9 for instructions and the latest information.

-Give Form to the requester.
+Give form to the requester.
 Do not send to the IRS.

+OWNER

+Before you begin.
+For guidance related to the purpose of Form W-9, see Purpose of Form, below.

+1 Name of entity/individual.
+An entry is required.
+(For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the business/disregarded entity's name on line 2.)

-I Name (as shown on your income tax return).
-Name is required on this line, do not leave this line blank.
-2 Business name/disregarded entity name, if different from above Print or type.
-See Specific Instructions on page 3.
-3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Check following seven boxes.
-Individual/sole proprietor or C Corporation S Corporation Partnership single-member LLC Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partne Note: Check the appropriate box in the line above for the tax classification of the single-member of LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the ☐ Trust/estate rship) ▶ wner.
-Do not check owner of the LLC is 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Exemption from FATCA reporting code (if any) Pri another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a sin is disregarded from the owner should check the appropriate box for the tax classification of its own Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) See Spe 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name a and address (optional) 0, 6 City, state, and ZIP code 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) Enter your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to a oid Social sec curity number reside entitie up withholding.
+Business name/disregarded entity name, if different from above. ω.
+3a Check the appropriate box for federal tax classification of the entity/individual whose name is entered on line 1.
+Check 4 Exemptions (codes apply only to See Specific Instructions on page only one of the following seven boxes. certain entities, not individuals; see instructions on page 3): ☐ C corporation S corporation Partnership Individual/sole proprietor LLC.
+Enter the tax classification (C = C corporation, S = S corporation, P = Partnership) Exempt payee code (if any) Print or type.
+Note: Check the "LLC" box above and, in the entry space, enter the appropriate code (C, S, or P) for the tax Exemption from Foreign Account Tax classification of the LLC, unless it is a disregarded entity.
+A disregarded entity should instead check the appropriate box for the tax classification of its owner.
+Compliance Act (FATCA) reporting code (if any) Other (see instructions) 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax classification, (Applies to accounts maintained and you are providing this form to a partnership, trust, or estate in which you have an ownership interest, check outside the United States.) this box if you have any foreign partners, owners, or beneficiaries.
+See instructions Address (number, street, and apt. or suite no.).
+See instructions.
+Requester's name and address (optional) 6 City, state, and ZIP code

+Part I Taxpayer Identification Number (TIN)

+7 List account number(s) here (optional)

+Enter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid backup withholding.
 For individuals, this is generally your social security number (SSN).
-However, the alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other as, it is your employer identification number (EIN).
-If you do not have a number, see How to ge TIN, la or If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Employer identification number Numb per To Give the Requester for guidelines on whose number to enter. - Par t II Certification Jnder r penalties of perjury, I certify that: 1.
-The e number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be iss sued to me); and lan n not subject to backup withholding because: (a) I am exempt from backup withholding, or (b I have not been n otified by the Internal Revenue
+However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN, later.

+So cial s secu rity r numk er

+or Em ploy er id lenti ficati on n umb er

+Note: If the account is in more than one name, see the instructions for line 1.
+See also What Name and Number To Give the Requester for guidelines on whose number to enter.

+Part II Certification

+Under penalties of perjury, I certify that:

-- Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
+- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
+I am not subject to backup withholding because (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
 I am a U.S. citizen or other U.S. person (defined below); and - 4.
 The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.